-Mission

-1. Richland County will think strategically and anticipate the future, ensuring that the decisions made today will have lasting value and provide fiscal solvency.
+Mission: Richland County will think strategically and anticipate the future, ensuring that the decisions made today will have lasting value and provide fiscal solvency.
 The needs of individuals will be respected while recognizing responsibility to the community as a whole.
-Vital community involvement in decision-making is encouraged by providing a venue for citizens who care to contribute to the betterment of the county.